Fermi Inc. (FRMI) Slapped With Securities Class Action Over IPO And Subsequent Disclosures -- Hagens Berman

 If you invested in Fermi and have substantial losses, or have knowledge that may assist the firm's investigation, submit your losses now »

-If you'd like more information and answers to frequently asked questions about the Fermi investigation, read more »
+If you'd like more information and answers to frequently asked questions about the Fermi case and our investigation, read more »

 Whistleblowers: Persons with non-public information regarding Fermi should consider their options to help in the investigation or take advantage of the SEC Whistleblower program.
 Under the new program, whistleblowers who provide original information may receive rewards totaling up to 30 percent of any successful recovery made by the SEC.
 For more information, call Reed Kathrein at 844-916-0895 or email [email protected].